metral/pulumihome/Weekly-release-process.md

 #### Customer PPCs

-Note that updating customer PPCs is a separate activity.
-After the Pulumi Service has been updated, and rolled out to production. (i.e. the PR from `staging` to `production` has successfully been merged and tested.)
-We then able to update customer PPCs.
+After the Pulumi Service has been updated and rolled out to production, we need to update customer PPCs.
+That process is documented [here](https://github.com/pulumi/home/wiki/Updating-PPCs).

-The process of updating customer PPCs [is documented here](https://github.com/pulumi/home/wiki/Updating-PPCs).
-(Once we've worked out all the kinks and have enough testing, we can add this as an automatic step.)

-Once all Customer PPCs have been updated, the release is complete.
+The release is complete once customer PPCs have all been updated.

 ## Cherry-picks